JelloToad64/jellotoad64-website-repo/README.md

 <h1>IMPORTANT</h1>
-<p>This is the old website end of 2024, start of 2025.
-All the old items from the master branch reside here for archive. </p>
+<p>This is an old website version from im guessing 2023, they are stored here for archive. </p>